CityWebConsultants/Iris/readme.md

 ```

 To clear the logs, delete the log file in the logs directory.
 A new one will be created and written to.

+## Restarting the server

+Whenever you change the JavaScript code of a module or enable or disable a module you will need to restart the node.js process.
+This does not apply to changes made to template, theme and configuration files.

+Sessions are persistent after using the restart function, so no one who is logged in will be logged out when you restart.

+To restart the server go to the restart page in the administration toolbar and hit the restart button.
+Your site will not be available while the restart takes place but it should be a process taking at most a few seconds.